 Lucy was previously at Aspen Re and, prior to her departure, was the acting lead underwriter for the US casualty department in London.
 Lucy has worked across a broad range of treaty and facultative reinsurance lines, including medical malpractice, hospitals, professional liability and general liability.
 Lucy spent eight and a half years at Aspen, having joined immediately after graduating from university with a degree in economics with actuarial studies.

 Lucy is ACII qualified.

-George joined Barbican in September 2015 and is underwriting assistant for North American casualty treaty.
+George joined Barbican in September 2015 and is assistant underwriter for North American casualty treaty.

 George joined Barbican after graduating from Exeter University with a degree in Economics.
 George was very familiar with the company, having completed five separate work experience stints at Barbican during his 6th form and university holidays.

 Barbican at the Box